 While the U.S. outreach efforts are motivated by a desire to improve ties with each country on its own terms, it is also clear that there are areas where U.S. and Southeast Asian countries' interests overlap.
 These include continuing access to the South China Sea and the peaceful resolution of the territorial disputes there between China and its neighbors.
 Obama may find it important to emphasize the U.S. goal of working with all three Southeast Asian nations to help sustain and further improve a rules-based international security architecture in the Asia-Pacific.

 Finally, the United States brings tremendous resources and strong values to its engagements with its Southeast Asian counterparts.
 Important forms of U.S. soft power include U.S. economic development and environmental remediation assistance; intelligence sharing against criminal, terrorist, and human smuggling networks; support for disaster relief; and efforts to track and prevent the spread of infectious disease.
 Obama is likely to expand efforts to cooperate in these areas.

 On a more abstract level, the values embodied by U.S. political democracy are another important form of power that Obama may exercise merely by showing up, talking about how the United States has handled its own political development, and listening respectfully to the experiences of America's Asian counterparts.
 In this way, he may underscore the universality of the values that have inspired generations of Americans and Southeast Asians to strive for more openness, transparency, accountability, and rule of law.

 Scott Harold is an associate political scientist for the nonprofit, nonpartisan RAND Corporation.

-This commentary originally appeared on RAND.org and GlobalSecurity.org on November 15, 2012.
+This commentary originally appeared on The RAND Blog and GlobalSecurity.org on November 15, 2012.